Panning for Gold & Gems in the Georgia Mountains

 Restored Vintage Farmhouse Cottage on Horse Farm with Creek

-The Flying Duck Farmhouse is restored vintage farmhouse located on 160 private acres at the foot of Three Sisters Mountains.
+The Flying Duck Farmhouse is a restored vintage farmhouse located on 160 private acres at the foot of Three Sisters Mountains.
 Enjoy a short walk to the large deck overlooking a stream — a perfect spot to pan for gold or have evening cocktails in the hammock or rocking chairs.

 Location is less than 4 miles from downtown Dahlonega, multiple vineyards, and local attractions (Consolidated Gold Mine is 3.3 miles away).
 No smoking, no parties, and no pets are allowed in this North Georgia rental.